Implant Supported Dentures - Nashville, TN

-Nashville Periodontal Group provides patients with implant supported dentures in Nashville, TN.
+Nashville Periodontal Group provides patients with implant supported dentures.
 While traditional dentures are not attached to your mouth and simply rest on the gums, dentures supported by implants are secured to your jawbone to provide maximum stability and comfort.
 In this type of denture, the dentures can snap in and out of place without the use of paste or adhesives.
-Implant supported dentures are typically placed in the lower jaw, where stability is needed most, but can also be placed in the upper jaw.
+They are typically placed in the lower jaw, where stability is needed most, but can also be placed in the upper jaw.

 Implant supported dentures can be removed easily and conveniently.
 It is important that you remove them every night for a thorough cleaning.
 You should clean the attachments periodically as well, to prevent gum disease.

-To learn more about implant supported dentures in Nashville, TN, call Nashville Periodontal Group today.
+To learn more about implant supported dentures in Nashville, TN contact Nashville Periodontal Group today.